Zuldruck/image-compressor/README.md

 ## What is it ?

 **image-compressor** is a program written in Haskell to compress the colors in an image.

-To do so it uses the clustering algorithm K-Means.
+To do so it uses my own implementation of the clustering algorithm K-Means.

 ## Example